Kern County, California: Sheriff's Office

 The Kern County Sheriff's Department is the agency responsible for law enforcement within the county of Kern.
 The department provides law enforcement within the county, maintains the jails used by both the county and municipal cities, and provides search and rescue.
 The department contains over 1,200 sworn deputies and civilian employees.
 Its jurisdiction contains all of the unincorporated areas of Kern County, approximately 8000 sqmi.
 The department headquarters is located at 1350 Norris Road in Bakersfield.
 There are 15 additional substations located throughout the county.
 The metro patrol area is divided into four regions: north, south, east, and west.

 In 2009, the district attorney claimed "the highest per capita prison commitment rate of any major California county."
 Kern County contains multiple state and federal prisons, including two private prisons.
-As a result, the courts have been known to sentence a higher than average number of defendants to long prison sentences to help the local economy.
 The county is among the most prolific with the death penalty, assigning death penalty sentences in 26 cases since 1976.
 In 2015 Kern County policemen from all departments killed more people per capita than any other American county.
 Because of the very harsh local criminal justice system, Kern County has been dubbed "the most punitive authoritarian jurisdiction on the west coast" and "Oklahoma of the west".
 In 2015, it was revealed that the Kern County Sheriff's office engaged in a longstanding program of attempted cash payoffs to women who had accused deputies of sexual assault.
 In the same year, a civil lawsuit filed by a survivor of a sexual assault committed by Kern County Sheriff's deputy Gabriel Lopez was settled for $1 million.

 Kern County had the most deaths per capita in the US by police shooting per an article published in The Guardian on December 1, 2015.
 In 2015 to the date of publication of the article, there have been 13 deaths by police shootings in a county of less than 875,000 population, or 0.016 per thousand persons.
 By comparison, during the same period of time in New York City, a population 10 times the size with a police force more than 20 times the size, there were 9 such deaths.

 The following table includes the number of incidents reported and the rate per 1,000 persons for each type of offense.